BreezyPixels — KarmaCaptain Reddit marketing client

 Case Study 02 Ecommerce / Shopify · 6-month engagement · Started Q2 2025

-How a Shopify-native modern pet furniture brand turned r/cats and r/dogs into their highest-margin acquisition channel.
+A pet furniture brand on Shopify turned r/cats and r/dogs into its most profitable acquisition channel inside the first month.

 $3M/yr DTC pet furniture brand on Shopify